FreeKot2640/Kutip/README.md

 # Kutip
-This is the web page repository for "Kuti'p" based on C# with asp net core
+This is the web page repository for "Kuti'p" based on html and css